Exchange and exclusion in the non-abelian anyon gas: Geometric and magnetic anyon models

 Consider now the continous motion of identical particles in $\R^d$.
 Given a continuous path $\gamma\colon [0,1] \to \cC^N$ from a point $X=\gamma(0)$ to a point $Y=\gamma(1)$, there is an induced action on $\cC^N$:

 In the same way we obtain a (trivial) action of continuous loops $\gamma$ s.t. $\gamma.X=X$.
 Compositions $(\gamma,\eta) \mapsto \gamma\eta$ of paths and loops are associative under these actions.
 A \keyword{continuous exchange} of identical particles with initial configuration $X \in \cC^N$ is a loop $\gamma$ in $\cC^N$ based at $X$.
-In the case that we are interested in exchanges modulo homotopy equivalence, which is the case for free particles, the relevant group of loops is the \keyword{fundamental group} $\pi_1(\cC^N) = \pi_1(\cC^N,X_0)$.
+In the case that we are interested in exchanges modulo homotopy equivalence, which is the case for free particles\footnote{The idea is that any non-topological information (holonomy) of loops would require a magnetic field.
+See \cite{Lundholm-23} for further discussion.}, the relevant group of loops is the \keyword{fundamental group} $\pi_1(\cC^N) = \pi_1(\cC^N,X_0)$.

 \begin{theorem}[Configuration space topology] The space $\cC^N$ is path-connected and its fundamental group is

 \end{theorem} The proof amounts to Artin's correspondence between geometric and algebraic braid groups \cite{Artin-25,Artin-47}, and the simple-connectedness of the configuration space of distinct particles for $d\ge 3$.
 For details we refer to e.g. \cite[Theorem~1.8]{Birman-74}, \cite{KasTur-08}, or \cite{Weinberger-15}.